Academic Catalog

 Method(s) of Instruction

-A. Lecture presentation using the language of mural making.
+Lecture presentation using the language of mural making

-B. Discussion using the language of symbolism and metaphors.
+Discussion using the language of symbolism and metaphors

-C. Demonstration of using acrylic house paint, brushes, community walls, techniques and methods.
+Demonstration of using acrylic house paint, brushes, community walls, techniques, and methods

-D. Critique and group presentation of oil painting projects followed by in-class discussion and evaluation.
+Critique and group presentation of mural making painting and drawing techniques and projects, followed by in-class discussion and evaluation

 Representative Text(s) and Other Materials